What’s New and Different in yt 3.0?¶

 If you receive no errors, then you are ready to go.
 If you have an error, then consult Update errors for solutions.

-If you want to switch back to an old version of yt (2.x), see Switching versions of yt: yt-2.x, stable, and yt branches.
+If you want to switch back to an old version of yt (2.x), see Switching versions of yt: yt-2.x, stable, and master branches.